samtechnet/samtechnet/README.md

 - 👋 Hi, I’m @samtechnet
-- 👀 I’m interested in learning to code in python
+1. - 👀 I’m interested in learning to code in Nodejs & python
-- 🌱 I’m currently learning CS50's Introduction to Computer Science on edx
+- 🌱 I’m currently learning Nodejs as a backend developer at stutern
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me (samlaja1292@gmail.com)